-“We create a safe but challenging outdoor experience where participants can learn and develop skills, gain confidence and a deeper understanding of themselves and others, while widening their opportunities in the community.”
+“We create a safe and challenging outdoor experience where participants can learn and develop skills, gain confidence and a deeper understanding of themselves and others, while widening their opportunities in the community.”

 We're a Lottery-funded project who run sessions in outdoor settings around Lewes for people with mental health challenges, learning disabilities and physical health issues.